certusone/kb/docs/_sources/validator_ha.rst.txt

 Certus One has settled for an active-active validator setup.
 We run multiple validators, with the same key, *at the same time*, in multiple geographically distributed data centers.
-We built our own Raft-based consensus layer on top of the Tendermint core by implementing our own PrivValidator, which forces all signatures through a full Raft consensus.
+We built our own Raft-based consensus layer on top of the Tendermint core by implementing our own PrivValidator wrapper, which forces all signatures through a full Raft consensus.

-While we've seen some proposals to use the Tendermint protocol itself to provide consensus, we decided it would introduce unnecessary complexity where a (comparably) simple protocol like Raft would suffice - we fortunately don't need byzantine fault tolerance here.
+While we've seen some proposals [#ha1]_ [#ha2]_ to use the Tendermint protocol itself to provide consensus, we decided it would introduce unnecessary complexity where a (comparably) simple protocol like Raft would suffice - we fortunately don't need byzantine fault tolerance here.

 This removes the brittleness of active-passive setups and the synchrony requirements of the corosync protocol.
 All of our validators are synchronized with the network at the current block height, ready